Multi Academy Trust

 The Diocese has set up an Academy Trust, The Diocese of Chelmsford Vine Schools Trust (Vine).
 These MATs have a board of directors appoInted by The Chelmsford Diocese Educational Trust, whIch is one of the four Members together with The Chair of the DBE and the Diocesan Director of Education and the chair of the MAT.

-Both trusts contain a mixture of schools both former VA and VC schols, each of which is run by its own local governing body, with powers delegated to it by the MAT boards through a shceme of delegation'.
-The more successful the school is, the more autonomy is delegated to the local governing body.
+Both trusts contain a mixture of schools both former VA and VC schools, each of which is run by its own local governing board, or in some cases a hub board of two or more schools within a local area with powers delegated to it by the MAT boards through a shceme of delegation'.

 The Diocese wants good and outstanding schools to carry on their good practice and ensures that they operate within the trust with minimal day to day direction from the trust.
 There are certain things that have to be consistent across the MATs because each MAT exists as a single legal entity.
 Examples of consistency of approach within the MATs includes financial software, half termly school improvement visits, headteacher reports to Local Governing Bodies in a common format The MATs work to form a self-supporting group of schools that share good practice, maximise development opportunities for staff, provide succession planning and deliver the best possible education for the pupils within a supportine Christian ethos.